Jan-Heldal/sandbox/README.md

 If you find them useful, or even interesting, or you would like me to complete or modify them, I would appreciate a note.

 Except where otherwise noted, all source-code herein are released under the GNU-AGPL license (http://www.gnu.org/licenses/agpl.txt).
 A copy of this license-text is provided in the file "COPYING.TXT".
-However, should you wish for a copy under a different license, please contact the copyright holder.
+However, should you wish for a copy under a different license, please contact me, the copyright holder.

     This file is part of Jan Heldals Sandbox.